cosinekitty/sapphire/VoltageFlipping.md

 In the example above, if P = [+5.3, -1.7, +0.2], after toggling the X polarity, P would be [-5.3, -1.7, +0.2].

-Toggled voltage values are also reflected the vector that these modules send to any [Tricorder](Tricorder.md)-like module immediately to their right.
+Toggled voltage values are also reflected in the vector that these modules send to any [Tricorder](Tricorder.md)-like module immediately to their right.

 The purpose of voltage flipping is to allow the patch designer to select from
 $2^3=8$ different variations on curves produced by these modules.
-This greatly multiplies the number of ways that chaotic vector signals can be created and combined.
+This greatly multiplies the number of ways that chaotic vector signals can be created and combined with each other.